 This letter often comes at a lower cost than the cost of hiring an attorney to pursue a restraining order issued by a judge.
 (For information on filing a Peace Order, see this guide.)

-Your goal in sending a cease and desist letter is to scare someone into changing their behavior to avoid the time and expense of answering to a restraining order in court.
+Your goal in sending a cease and desist letter is to scare someone into changing their behavior to avoid the time and expense of answering a restraining order in court.
 I, for example, often use a messenger to deliver this letter in person to accomplish the maximum effect.
-Using an attorney to author this letter might also influence the offender to stop harassing you.
-They will think that if you went to the expense and time of retaining a lawyer, then you might be more likely to take legal action against them in court of law.
+Using a criminal attorney to author this letter might also influence the offender to stop harassing you.
+They will think that if you went to the expense and time of retaining a lawyer, then you might be more likely to take legal action against them in the court of law.

 Nothing in life is guaranteed, Holding someone accountable for persisting in obnoxious or harassing behavior, improves your chances of regaining your peace of mind.